Leave of Absence

 Sabbatical Leave Forms:

-- Sabbatical Leave Guidelines and Request Form: MSUAASF (PDF)
+- Sabbatical Leave Guidelines and Request Form (MSUAASF) (PDF)

-- Sabbatical Leave Guidelines: Faculty (PDF)
+- Sabbatical Leave Guidelines (Faculty) *Updated

-- Sabbatical Leave Application Form: Faculty (PDF)
+- Sabbatical Leave Application Form (Faculty) (PDF)

-- Sabbatical Leave Report Form (PDF)
+- Sabbatical Leave Report Form

 Visit Academic Affair's Sabbatical Leave page for more information on requirements and considerations.